95therese/DP203/Microsoft Course notes/03_perform_data_engineering_with_azure_synapse_apache_spark_pools.md

 ## 3.1.
 Analyse data with Apache Spark in Azure Synapse Analytics

+> This module is also part of the *Implement a Data Analytics Solution with Azure Synapse Analytics* learning path, see section 5.3.
+The notes for this module will be contained here.

 Apache Spark is an open source parallel processing framework for large-scale data processing and analytics.
 It's very popular in big data scenarios and is available in multiple platform implementations, indlucing Azure HDInsight, Databricks, and Synapse Analytics.
 Here we explore how to use Spark in Synapse Analytics for ingestion, processing, and analysis of data from a data lake.
 The core techniques and code here are commin to all Spark implementations.

 ### 3.1.1.
 Get to know Apache Spark